 4. Pepperstone

-Offering a great selection of forex pairs and crypto assets, both novices and seasoned pros alike dig into TradingView’s charting ability via Pepperstone, with forex and CFD traders in particular favoring the platform.
+Offering a great selection of forex pairs and crypto assets, both novices and seasoned pros dig into TradingView’s charting ability via Pepperstone, with forex and CFD traders favouring the platform.

 Key Facts about the TradingView Broker Pepperstone: